 When I say that I am a student of the mindfulness martial arts, I am not saying that I learned Baguazhang or Taijiquan from this instructor or that grand master.
 I say that the art itself is the instructor.
-Real study of the mindfulness martial arts will produce real change in the student beyond improved physical fitness.
+Proper study of the mindfulness martial arts will produce a genuine change in the student beyond improved physical fitness.

 Many individuals are eager to learn the combat applications of a martial art.
 This fascination with combat comes from popular culture.
-Since martial arts are marketed as a means of self-defense, I feel it is important to explore this subject.
+Since they market martial arts as a means of self-defense, I feel it is important to explore this subject.

 The first question I have for the student seeking to learn the martial arts for combat or self-defense is, “Why do you want to know this skill?
 Are you going to hurt someone?”